 The claims may include a list of S-NSSAIs or NSI IDs for the expected NF Service Producer instances.
 The claims may include the NF Set ID and/or NF Service Set Id of the expected NF Service Producer instances.

+NOTE x: If any, only slices supported by the NF Producer and authorized for the particular NF Consumer are included in the list of S-NSSAIs or list of NSI IDs for the expected NF Service Producer instances.

 NOTE 1: If the claims do not include a list of NSSAIs or NSI IDs for the target NF type, it implies the token can be used to access expected NF services of all expected NF Service Producers of the NF type based on local configuration and operator policy.

 NOTE 2: The expiration time claim (expiration) of the token is to impose time limits on the access token in use.
 It is carefully chosen based on the operator’s policy to allow flexibility and cost effectiveness, taking into consideration different threat situations and network complexities etc. In the present document, token revocation is not supported.